vbookshelf/ChatGPT-Experiments/Exp_11--create-and-deploy-a-roleplay-english-practice-chatbot/README.md

 ### Objective

 - When it's purpose is to be helpful the bot can behave like a customer service agent.<br>
-It asks too many questions and it regularly asks.
-"Is there anything I can help you with?"
+It asks too many questions and it regularly asks, "Is there anything I can help you with?"
 - To get the bot to speak naturally, I created a roleplay context.
 - The goal is to create a bot that Spanish speakers can use to practice english.